Certified Investment Management Analyst®

 CIMA certification is ideally suited to investment management analysts - that is, those involved in any aspect of constructing multi-manager, multi-asset portfolios, whether practitioner or advocate.
 This includes:

 - investment advisers, researchers/analysts and portfolio managers from private wealth management companies;

 - fund analysts and asset consultants from fund research and fund investment consulting firms;

 - fund researchers/analysts and portfolio managers from multi-manager funds management, superannuation, and investment platform companies

 - funds management professionals who work with practitioner investment management analysts.

 CFA vs CIMA certification?

 Both CFA and CIMA are highly respected credentials, with complementary history, focus and distinctives.
 Not surprisingly, there are many “dual citizens”.

-CIMA certification is especially suited to those involved in designing, building and managing multi-manager portfolios of managed funds.
-Although it is a global certification, those who complete the program in Australia do so with a distinct Australian academic perspective, and specialist education support through the process.
+CIMA certification is especially suited to those involved in designing, building and managing multi-manager, multi-asset portfolios of managed funds.
+Although it is a global certification, those who complete the program via the Forum do so with a distinct Asia Pacific academic perspective, and specialist education support through the process.

 The Certified Financial Analyst (CFA) designation has more focus on the analysis of individual securities and the building of portfolios of securities (including as managed funds).
 It is ideally suited to those who wish to further a career in financial analysis and investment management.